 Scrape well to remove any stringy bits clinging to the surface.

-Bake them uncovered in a 400 degree F oven on a baking sheet for about 45 minutes to an hour.
+Bake them uncovered in a 350 to 400 degree F oven on a baking sheet for about 45 minutes to an hour.

 My mom always brushed on some melted butter and added a lump of brown sugar to the squash before baking.